top of page

 lose the right to their designated stall.

-Family: Father, Mother, husband, wife, son, daughter, brother or sister of the person who
+Family: Father, Mother, spouse, son, daughter, brother or sister of the person who

 signed the registration form for that season of the Armstrong Farmers’ Market.